MerosCrypto/Meros/docs/Protocol/Merit.md

 - header: Block Header.
 - significant: The threshold of what makes a Transaction significant.
 10 means anything which has more than 10 (inclusive) new Merit to archive.
+- sketchSalt: The salt used when hashing elements for inclusion in sketches.
-- transactions: A PinSketch of the included Transactions, with a capacity of `transactions.length div 5 + 1`, where each transaction hash is transformed via `Blaske2b-384(hash + contents)` before being included in the sketch.
+- transactions: A PinSketch of the included Transactions, with a capacity of at least `transactions.length div 5 + 1` and at most `transactions.length div 5 + 11`, where each Transaction hash is included as `Blake2b-64(sketchSalt + hash)`.
+If a Transaction's 8-byte hash has a collision with another Transaction's, the sketchSalt must be changed and the sketch regenerated until there is no collision.
-- packets: A PinSketch of the included Verification Packets, with a capacity of `transactions.length div 5 + 1`, where each Verification Packet is included in the sketch as `Blake2b-384(n + verifier1 + verifier2 + .. + verifier3)`.
+- packets: A PinSketch of the included Verification Packets, with a capacity matching transactions, where each Verification Packet is included as `Blake2b-64(sketchSalt + txN + verifier1 + verifier2 + .. + verifierN)`.
+If a Verification Packet's 8-byte hash has a collision with another Verification Packet's, the sketchSalt must be changed and the sketch regenerated until there is no collision.
 - elements: Difficulty updates and gas price sets from Merit Holders.
 - aggregate: Aggregated BLS Signature for every Verification Packet/Element this Block archives.